I had my first treatment today and now I’m feeling sore – What’s wrong and what can I do about it?

 Your practitioner has treated you, so allowing your body to heal, but if you continue the lifestyle that helped cause the original condition there is a high chance of reoccurrence.
 Regular treatment can minimise this chance, and should continue to help you maintain good health.

-Is Chiropractic and Osteopathy just for those in pain?
+Is Chiropractic and Osteomyology just for those in pain?

-Is Chiropractic or Osteopathic treatment safe, even if I’ve already had surgery?
+Is Chiropractic treatment safe, even if I’ve already had surgery?

 Treatment is safe when a properly qualified practitioner carries out treatment.
 All our Practitioners are trained to recognise conditions which require referral elsewhere, and can treat you even after surgery.